carpentries-incubator/machine-learning-trees-python/_episodes/01-introduction.md

 | actualhospitalmortality_enc, n (%) | 0       | 0         | 488 (91.0)   | 488 (100.0)  |              |
 |                                    | 1       |           | 48 (9.0)     |              | 48 (100.0)   |

+> ## Question
+> a) What proportion of patients survived their hospital stay?
+> b) What is the "apachescore" variable?
+Hint, see the [Wikipeda entry for the Apache Score](https://en.wikipedia.org/wiki/APACHE_II ).
+> c) What is the average age of patients?
+> > ## Answer
+> > a) 91% of patients survived their stay.
+There is 9% in-hospital mortality.
+> > b) APACHE ("Acute Physiology and Chronic Health Evaluation II") is a severity-of-disease classification system.
+It is applied within 24 hours of admission of a patient to an intensive care unit.
+Higher scores correspond to more severe disease and a higher risk of death.
+> > c) The median age is 64 years.
+Remember that the age of patients above 89 years is unknown.
+Median is therefore a better measure of central tendency.
+The median age can be calculated with `cohort['age'].median()`.
+> {: .solution}
+{: .challenge}

 ## Creating train and test sets

-We only focus on two variables for our analysis, age and acute physiology score.
-Limiting ourselves to two variables will make it easier to visualize our models.
+We will only focus on two variables for our analysis, age and acute physiology score.
+Limiting ourselves to two variables (or "features") will make it easier to visualize our models.

 ```python
 from sklearn.model_selection import train_test_split